z-------------/CPod/CONTRIBUTING.md

 If you are running a development build of CPod (i.e. you have access to the console) please attach any relevant logs.

 ### Pull requests

+Contributions in the form of pull requests are welcome.

 Follow the steps in [Install for development](#install-for-development), make changes, and submit a pull request.
 Please try to follow the code style.